 All it took were those first 30 days of weightlifting and nutrition to completely change my life.
 Over the next two months I gained another 11 pounds, bringing me up to 163 pounds (shown in the photo).
 It completely changed the way I looked and felt – I was hooked.
 Since then I’ve been hovering at around 175 pounds – 45 pounds heavier than when I started.

 Michelle, my wife, trains with Shane and I now, and it’s become a really enjoyable lifestyle.
-We feel great and we love it.
-As far as Bony to Bombshell goes, I handle the technical side of things, I do most of the design work, I wrote the behaviour/psychology chapter in the eBook, and Michelle does the illustrations.
+We all feel great and we love it.

 I’m pretty much the poster child for your stereotypical ectomorph hardgainer.
 My limbs are all long and lanky, and I’ve got the metabolism of a lion paired with the appetite of a small kitten.
 Throughout high school and most of university I couldn’t get past 130 pounds … and I’m 6’2.